jitsi/handbook/docs/devops-guide/docker.md

 #### Split horizon

-If you are running in a split horizon environemt (LAN internal clients connect to a local IP and other clients connect to a public IP) you can specify multiple advertised IPs by departing them with commas:
+If you are running in a split horizon environemt (LAN internal clients connect to a local IP and other clients connect to a public IP) you can specify multiple advertised IPs by separating them with commas:

 ```
 JVB_ADVERTISE_IPS=192.168.1.1,1.2.3.4